 If any participant is unable to attend their scheduled Spinning Babies® Workshop due to having COVID-19 or recent exposure, please let us know as soon as possible prior to the first day of the workshop.
 Your fee may be transferred towards registration for a future workshop with the same trainer, at the discretion of the Approved Trainer.

 Please note: The Spinning Babies® Workshop refund policy is at the discretion of each trainer and will vary based on who is teaching your particular workshop.
 If you have questions prior to or after registering for an event, please contact the trainer directly.

 If a participant cancellation occurs due to any reason unrelated to COVID-19, the cancellation policy for each Spinning Babies® Workshop will apply.

 Participants are responsible for their own travel, accommodations, and related expenses and Spinning Babies® is unable to reimburse these expenses.

 One seat (minimum) per workshop is given to a Black and Indigenous birth professionals of Color as part of Spinning Babies® commitment to reduce death and birth injuries in Black and Indigenous communities.
 Eligible professionals are birth workers who actively attend births and/or bodyworkers with a pregnancy focus, usually local to the workshop.
 Simply contact the Approved Trainer teaching the workshop.

 Each trainer has their own policy and must be contacted personally but all have committed to a seat in the class for Black and Indigenous birth workers already attending births.
 Whether a doctor or a doula, this offer is the same.
 Please contact the Approved Trainer about your plans to attend in order to secure a seat because we limit the size of each workshop.

-- Each Approved Trainer offers one or more scholarship spaces for birth workers of Black or Indigenous birth workers (in some countries outside the US or Canada the person may be of another community suffering birth inequities) to promote more access to birth education and skills training.
+- Each Approved Trainer offers one or more Equity Seats for birth workers of Black or Indigenous birth workers (in some countries outside the US or Canada the person may be of another community suffering birth inequities) to promote more access to birth education and skills training.